 Get a good external drive

-If you want the fastest possible speed, get a fast SSD-based portable drive, such as the My Passport SSD or the Sandisk Extreme.
-However, keep in mind, the performance depends on the network connection or the power of the router itself.
+So, if you want the fastest possible speed, get a fast SSD-based portable drive, such as one of those on this list.
+However, keep in mind that the performance depends on the network connection or the router’s processing power.

-Generally, the USB port of any router will have enough juice to power one bus-powered drive.
+Generally, a router USB port has enough juice to power one bus-powered drive.
 But you can also use desktop external drives that have a power adapter of their own.
 In this case, you can use one with each of a router’s USB ports.

-Regarding storage space, the more, the better, so get the drive of the capacity that fits your needs.
+The more, the better, so get the drive of the capacity that fits your needs regarding storage space.
 If you’re serious about your data, you can also choose an external drive with redundancy, such as a dual-drive RAID 1 external storage device, like the WD My Book Duo.

 Get the right router